-6.1.1 Ballasting of the subsea pipeline is required for ensuring positive buoyancy compensation and on bottom stability by creating resistance to current and wave induced horizontal and vertical forces, as well as for ensuring protection against impacts during transportation, installation and operation.

-6.1.2 Ballasting of subsea pipelines may be performed using continuous bulk concrete and asphalt concrete coatings applied on the insulation as well as by placing single cast iron, reinforced concrete and concrete weights.
+- 6.1.1 Ballasting of the subsea pipeline is required for ensuring positive buoyancy compensation and on bottom stability by creating resistance to current and wave induced horizontal and vertical forces, as well as for ensuring protection against impacts during transportation, installation and operation. - 6.1.2 Ballasting of subsea pipelines may be performed using continuous bulk concrete and asphalt concrete coatings applied on the insulation as well as by placing single cast iron, reinforced concrete and concrete weights. - 6.1.3 Weight coating for ballasting and mechanical protection of pipelines shall comply with the following requirements:

-6.1.3 Weight coating for ballasting and mechanical protection of pipelines shall comply with the following requirements: have sufficient density and thickness to provide necessary negative buoyancy to the pipeline, have sufficient mechanical strength to withstand damage during pipe transportation, installation and operation; sufficient durability, chemical and mechanical resistance to the sea water.
+have sufficient density and thickness to provide necessary negative buoyancy to the pipeline;

+have sufficient mechanical strength to withstand damage during pipe transportation, installation and operation;

+have sufficient durability, chemical and mechanical resistance to the sea water.
-6.1.4 Split hinged or split saddle-shaped weights made of cast iron and reinforced concrete as well as other constructions approved by the Register may be used as single weights.

-6.1.5 Pipeline weight including weight of the pipes, insulation, weight coating lining, if any, weights, etc. shall ensure the weight force sufficient for creating negative buoyancy to the pipeline.
-The value of this force shall be equal to the difference between the pipeline weight with all components and coatings in the air, and the weight of the water displaced by the pipeline.

-6.1.6 Calculation of ballasting for the subsea pipeline shall be made irrespective of the purpose (type of the conveyed medium) and environmental conditions in the area of the pipeline route as for the empty pipeline.
-Weight of the product conveyed is neglected.

-6.1.7 Calculation of the ballast required and spacing between the single ballast weights shall be made based on the conditions for creating negative buoyancy to the pipeline, wave and current induced displacement resistance, as well as taking into account vertical forces occurring in curved sections of the pipeline.
-The required weight of submerged ballast $Q{s}$ in kN/m, shall be determined by the formula:
+- 6.1.4 Split hinged or split saddle-shaped weights made of cast iron and reinforced concrete as well as other constructions approved by the Register may be used as single weights. - 6.1.5 Pipeline weight including weight of the pipes, insulation, weight coating lining, if any, weights, etc. shall ensure the weight force sufficient for creating negative buoyancy to the pipeline.
+The value of this force shall be equal to the difference between the pipeline weight with all components and coatings in the air, and the weight of the water displaced by the pipeline. - 6.1.6 Calculation of ballasting for the subsea pipeline shall be made as for the empty pipeline irrespective of the purpose (type of the conveyed medium) and environmental conditions in the area of the pipeline route.
+Weight of the medium conveyed is neglected. - 6.1.7 Calculation of the ballast required and spacing between the single ballast weights shall be made based on the conditions for creating negative buoyancy to the pipeline, wave and current induced displacement resistance, as well as taking into account vertical forces occurring in curved sections of the pipeline.
+The required weight of submerged ballast $Q{ij}$ in kN/m, shall be determined by the formula

-$$Q{b} \ge \frac{F{g}}{f{fr}} \cdot k{st} + F{v} + q{u} + q{s} - Q{p}$$ (6.1.7)
+$$Q{b} \ge \frac{F{g}}{f{fr}} \cdot k{st} + (F{v} + q{u} + q{s}) \cdot k{e} - Q{p}$$ (6.1.7)

-where $F_g$ - total horizontal component of force action of waves and current determined in accordance with the requirements of 2.5 and 2.6, in kN/m;

-- $F_v$ total vertical component of wave- and current induced force determined in accordance with the requirements of 2.5 and 2.6, in kN/m; - $f{fr}$ friction coefficient or tg $\varphi$ , where $\varphi$ the smallest angle of soil internal friction along the pipeline route on sections where wave and current induced force is the biggest; - $k{st}$ pipeline shear stability factor taken equal to 1,1 for pipelines of class L1 and G1; 1,2 for classes L2 and G2; 1,3 for classes L3 and G3; - $q{\mu}$ vertical force occurring during elastic bending of pipelines in the vertical plane, in kN/m; - $\ddot{q_e}$ vertical force occurring during lateral tensile pull in the curved pipeline, in kN/m; - $Q_p^{\circ}$ submerged pipe weight per unit length considering the weight of the corrosion protection and insulation (without weight of the transported product), in kH/m.
+- where $F_g$ total horizontal component of force action of waves and current determined in accordance with 2.5 and 2.6, in kN/m; - $F_v$ total vertical component of wave- and current induced force determined in accordance with 2.5 and 2.6, in kN/m; - $f{fr}$ friction coefficient or tg $\varphi$ , where $\varphi$ the smallest angle of soil internal friction along the pipeline route on sections where wave and current induced force is the biggest; - $k_e$ pipeline floating-up stability factor taken equal to 1,15 for pipelines of classes L1 and G1; 1,2 for classes L2 and G2; 1,25 for classes L3 and G3; - $k{st}$ pipeline shear stability factor taken equal to 1,1 for pipelines of classes L1 and G1; 1,2 for classes L2 and G2; 1,3 for classes L3 and G3; - $q{\rm u}$ vertical force occurring during elastic bending of pipelines in the vertical plane, in kN/m; - $q_s$ vertical force occurring during lateral tensile pull in the curved pipeline, in kN/m; - $Q_p$ submerged pipe weight per unit length considering the weight of the corrosion protection and insulation (without weight of the transported medium), in kH/m.